 Will you accept a recent background check from another employer?

-At this time, background checks required for the HIT Associates Degree and the Cancer Registry Management Degree MUST be completed through the college approved company.
+At this time, background checks required for the Cancer Registry Management Degree MUST be completed through the Adam Safeguard.

 Applying to the Program